Selection and Ordering Policies for Hiring Pipelines via Linear Programming

-\textbf{Parallel offering problem.} For the parallel offering model, we develop an algorithm that is non-adaptive and achieves a $(1-1/e)$ approximation factor relative to an optimal (adaptive) algorithm (Theorem \ref{thm:paral}, Appendix \ref{sec:paral}).
+\textbf{Parallel Offering problem.} For the Parallel Offering model, we develop an algorithm that is non-adaptive and achieves a $(1-1/e)$ approximation factor relative to an optimal (adaptive) algorithm (\Cref{thm:paral}, {\Cref{sec:par_analysis}}).
 This result also both improves and generalizes existing results, in this case, the 1/8-approximate algorithm of \citet{purohit2019hiring} that works in the special case where all positions are identical.
-It is also tight relative to the LP benchmark we compare against (Appendix \ref{sec:parTight}).
-We further show that our algorithm obtains at least $(1-1/e)$ times what an optimal algorithm would obtain in the sequential offering problem with $kT$ time steps, establishing a lower bound on the value of a batched solution (Corollary \ref{cor:cost_of_batching}, Section \ref{sec:batching}).
+It is also tight relative to the LP benchmark we compare against (\Cref{sec:parTight}).
+We further show that our algorithm obtains at least $(1-1/e)$ times what an optimal algorithm would obtain in the Sequential Offering problem with $kT$ time steps, establishing a lower bound on the value of batching offers (\Cref{cor:cost_of_batching}, \Cref{sec:batching}).

-\textbf{Simultaneous offering problem.} We analyze the performance of \textit{value-ordered} policies, which send offers to candidates above a value threshold.
-This means that if the policy wants to send an offer to the candidate with the $m$-th highest value, then it is obliged to send an offer to the $m-1$ candidates with a higher value as well.
+\textbf{Simultaneous Offering problem.} We analyze the performance of \textit{value-ordered} policies, which send offers to {all candidates whose value is above a threshold}.
 The idea of having a value threshold is practically motivated and the optimal value-ordered policy can be computed efficiently.
 We show that with no assumptions on the values of the candidates, value-ordered policies can have arbitrarily poor performance (\Cref{eg:simul_VO}, \Cref{sim:policies}).
-Then, we assume that the valuations of candidates are lower bounded by a parameter $\tau\in(0,1)$ and provide a value-ordered policy that achieves at least a factor $\alpha_k^\tau$ of what an optimal policy would achieve (\Cref{thm:simul_lower_bound}, \Cref{sec:simLB}).
-We also provide an instance where no value-ordered policy can achieve a factor higher than $\beta_k^\tau$ of what an optimal policy could achieve (\Cref{thm:simul_upper_bound}, \Cref{sec:simLB}) and characterize the region where $\alpha_k^\tau = \beta_k^\tau$ (\Cref{prop:simul_tight}, \Cref{sec:simLB}).
-In particular, the bound is tight for all $k$ if $\tau \leq 1/2$.
+Consequently, we assume that the valuations of candidates are lower bounded by a parameter $\tau\in(0,1)$, and provide a value-ordered policy that achieves at least a factor $\alpha_k^\tau$ of what an optimal policy could achieve, {where $\alpha_k^\tau$ is an increasing function of $k$ and $\tau$} (\Cref{thm:simul_lower_bound}, \Cref{sec:simLB}) {that satisfies $\lim_{k_\to\infty} \alpha_k^\tau = 1$ for every $\tau\in(0,1)$ (\Cref{thm:simul_asymptotic}, \Cref{sec:simLB})}.
+We also provide an instance where no value-ordered policy can achieve a factor higher than $\beta_k^\tau$ of what an optimal policy could achieve, {where $\beta_k^\tau$ is another increasing function of $k$ and $\tau$} (\Cref{thm:simul_upper_bound}, \Cref{sec:simLB}). \orrev{We further} characterize the region where $\alpha_k^\tau = \beta_k^\tau$ (\Cref{prop:simul_tight}, \Cref{sec:simLB}).
+In particular, our bound is tight for all $k$ if $\tau \leq 1/2$.